-Our topics for this week are bad behaviors of horses when being handled, including:
+Our topics for this week are forms of bad manners in horses, including:

-- Nipping and biting
+- Nipping

+- Biting

 - Kicking

+- Disrespectful positioning of hindquarters

-- Striking and pawing
+- Striking or pawing

-- Pulling a handler when being led
+- Dragging a handler when being led

 - Rearing

 Wild horses digest food in small portions eaten throughout the day.
-They are designed to be continuously moving traveling up to 50 miles per day to new grazing areas, occasionally socializing with other horses, and respecting their leaders.
+They are designed to be continuously moving, traveling up to 50 miles per day to new grazing areas, occasionally socializing with other horses, and respecting their leaders.
 Most bad manners and vices in horses are the result of having developed a lack of respect for human dominance, excessive confinement, or a lack of socialization with other horses.
+Common bad manners in horses include nipping, biting, kicking, disrespectful positioning of the hindquarters, striking or pawing, dragging a handler when being led, and rearing.